Not sure how to start selling your products online? Follow these six steps:

-While Alibaba isn’t a U.S.-based marketplace, we think it’s worthy to note on our list of the top online marketplaces.
+While Alibaba isn’t a U.S.-based selling platform, we think it’s worthy to note on our list of the best online selling sites.
 After all, it dominates 80% of China’s online shopping market and boasts $248 billion in online site transactions.

 To determine if it’s better to sell on Alibaba or your website, let’s look at how to sell on the platform.

 Alibaba offers a Free Membership plan that lets sellers:

 In addition to Alibaba’s free option, sellers can opt to pay for a Global Gold Supplier Membership to earn more buyers and buyer trust.

 Global Gold Suppliers choose from the following packages: